As an Amazon Associate we earn from qualifying purchases.

 17. Wine Satin Blouse and Dark Jeans

-Dark jeans are allowed on many casual cruise nights, and they earn their place when paired with something more polished.
-A wine satin blouse adds glow without asking you to wear a dress.
-Wear this to the piano bar, casual dining room, or late-night dessert run that becomes a whole event.
-Pair with pointed flats, a small clutch, and a jacket if you are always cold indoors.
+Most casual cruise night events allow dark jeans, and they do have a chance to shine when they’re matched with something a little more polished.
+A wine satin blouse adds some shine without requiring you to put on a dress.
+Take this to the piano bar, casual dining room, or late night dessert run that becomes a whole event.
+Team with some pointed flats, a small clutch, and a jacket for those cold interiors.

 18. Black Swimsuit and Ruby Sarong